Modern-Prometheus-AI/FullyUnifiedModel/README.md

 # Fully Unified Model (FUM)
 ## Current Status:
-- Undergoing validation, Phase 1 Random Seed Sprinkling has been validated
+- Undergoing validation, Phase 1 Random Seed Sprinkling has been validated.
-- The documentation is going through an overhaul
+- The documentation is going through an overhaul.
 - The documented theory for logarithmic scaling has officially been achieved.
 - The Fully Unified Model has been proven to solve procedurally generated mazes with a 100 neuron network, while seeking a required number of resources, and avoiding hazards and predators, with zero data or examples, using only 12kb of memory.
 It is blazing fast.
 - The model is created with a semi-random neural net which quickly stabilizes itself for optimal neuron pathways.